PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

 The left coset that is associated with the reference element $x_0 \in X$ is $H$ and for that reason we also alias it by $p_0 := H$ when we want to think of it as an atomic entity rather than a set in its own right.

 We will denote quotient map from $G$ to $G/H$ with $\pi$:

 \begin{remark}[Principal homogeneous space] Observe that by choosing $H=\left\{ e \right\}$ we get $G/H \equiv G$, i.e. the Lie group is a homogeneous space of itself.
 This is called the principal homogeneous space.
-In that case the group action is equivalent to the group composition. \end{remark}
+In that case the group action is equivalent to the group composition.
+The numerical experiments we perform in this paper are on the principal homogeneous space $\mathbb{R}^2 \times S^1$ of $SE(2)$. \end{remark}

-The action on a homogeneous space $G/H$ induces an action on spaces of functions on $G/H$.
-A neural network layer is itself an operator (from functions on $G/H_X$ to functions on $G/H_Y$), and we require the operator to be equivariant with respect to the actions on these function spaces.

-\begin{definition}[Equivariance] Let $G$ be a Lie group with homogeneous spaces $X$ and $Y$.
-Let $\Phi$ be an operator from functions (of some function class) on $X$ to functions on $Y$, then we say that $\Phi$ is equivariant with respect to $G$ if for all functions $f$ (of that class) we have that:

-\end{definition} Indeed, this definition expresses that one can either first apply the transformation $g$ and then apply $\Phi$, or first apply $\Phi$ and then apply the transformation $g$, and the result is the same.

 We will denote the group action/left-multiplication by an element $g \in G$ by the operator $L_g: G/H \to G/H$ given by

 In addition, we denote the left-regular representation of $G$ on functions $f$ defined on $G/H$ by $\mathcal{L}_g$ defined by